harshit82/API-data-fetch-and-display/README.md

-# API data fetech and display
+# API data fetch and display

 This project fetches data from an [api](https://reqres.in/api/users) and displays it in list view and grid view formats.